 Teachers’ Union for Danish Independent Schools (FSL) offers to visit all members and potential members at the school.
 We will tell you about FSL, rules and regulations in regard to working hours, salary, holiday, pension etc. If you would be interested in such a visit, please contact us to set a date.

 Every year international members of FSL are invited to a seminar at Hornstrup Kursuscenter near Vejle.
-The program is a mix of professional development of teaching skills, information about FSL and union related issues as well the opportunity to meet other international teachers from around the country.
+The program is a mix of professional development of teaching skills, information about FSL and union related issues as well as the opportunity to meet other international teachers from around the country.